thevinter/styli.sh/README.md

-# Styli.sh - Wallpaper switching on feh, nitrogen and KDE made easy
+# Styli.sh - Wallpaper switching on feh, nitrogen, KDE and GNOME made easy

 Stily.sh is a Bash script that aims to automate the tedious process of finding new wallpapers, downloading and switching them via the configs. **Styly.sh** can search for specific wallpapers from unsplash or download a random image from the specified subreddits.
 If you have pywal it also can set automatically your terminal colors.